JoeyyScott/Gamer-Supplies/README.md

 ## Included in **checkout.html** is:

++ **Note from ```views.py``` in the checkout app**: I included a breakdown of this function here to explain this process as throughout development I experienced orders being created twice with too many comments/print statements in the checkout code.
+    + When the function is called the first check is whether or not data is being posted to the page in the case of a checkout attempt.
+        + If this is not the case it will:
+            + See if the user has information attached to their profile and prefill it in the form.
+            + Collect the list of supplies in the user's crate for the checkout summary section below.
+        + If this is the case it would mean the user has clicked the "Secure Checkout" button, the functionality of which is detailed below.

 **Checkout summary and contents**:
 + If the crate is empty they will be redirected to ```supplies.html``` with a message displaying that their crate is empty.
 + Included in the checkout summary is the amount of supplies in the crate and a list of each item within the crate.